 While that may sound appealing, weight loss surgery isn’t for everyone.
 Like any major procedure, it has potential side effects.
 In addition, the long-term success of surgery depends on your ability to make permanent changes to your lifestyle.
-When you want to be considered for gastric sleeve surgery or other procedures, you must undergo a thorough evaluation to determine if it’s suitable for your situation.
+When you want to be considered for sleeve surgery or other procedures, you must undergo a thorough evaluation to determine if it’s suitable for your situation.
 Patients will achieve safe, healthy weight loss when surgery is used alongside lifestyle changes which include exercise and diet adjustments.

 - Unlikely to lose weight or keep weight off long-term with non-surgical measures?

 - Well informed about the surgical procedure and the effects of treatment?

 - Determined to lose weight and improve your health?